About preschooler play and cognitive development

 At four years, a child still has a fairly short concentration span, so expect that your child might get restless or bored if an activity goes on for too long.

-Your four-year-old child is also likely to start asking tricky questions about subjects like sexuality – ‘Where do babies come from, Mum?’ – or death.
+Your four-year-old child is also likely to start asking tricky questions about subjects like sexuality or death.
+For example, he might ask, ‘Where do babies come from, Mum?’

 By five years, your child will probably sit through a full game or finish a whole puzzle – and that brings the new challenge of playing fair and learning to lose gracefully!